 Introduction

-The On Prem Platform provides a cloud-managed Edge Agent specialized in deploying lambda-based inference workloads to baremetal resource-constrained devices at the source of the signal.
+The On Prem Platform provides a cloud-managed edge agent specialized in deploying lambda-based workloads to baremetal resource-constrained devices, where they can perform real-time functions such as low-latency inference and remediation, right at the source of the signal.

-It aims to help you bring your control plane to your on-premise devices, without the use of heavyweight virtual machines, operator-intensive Kubernetes, or heavyweight Docker images.
-This enables developers to implement low-latency control functions that are informed by ML or AI based inference, using real-time data from IoT busses.
+On Prem aims to help you bring your control plane to your edge devices, without the use of heavyweight virtual machines, operator-intensive Kubernetes, or heavyweight Docker images.

-A cloud-hosted control plane is made available at console.on-prem.net and api.on-prem.net, and is ready for use by edge devices such as Raspberry Pi that are able to phone home to the cloud.
+A cloud-hosted control plane is made available at console.on-prem.net and api.on-prem.net, and is ready for use by edge devices that are able to phone home to the cloud.

 Cloud Console

-A web console provides a collaborative lambda development experience, while also enabling you to organize the runtime environment where your lambdas will run, using a hierarchy of Facility and Device records.
+A web console provides a collaborative development experience, while enabling you to organize the runtime environment where your lambdas will run, using a hierarchy of Facility and Device records.

 CLI